-- ► As disclosed in Note 5 of the financial statements, the Plan's portfolio of investments represents almost 100% of its assets. - As detailed in the Plan's accounting policy, as described in Note 2 to the financial statements, these financial assets are recognised at fair value through profit or loss in accordance with NZ IFRS 9: Financial Instruments. - Volatility and other market drivers can have a significant impact on the value of these financial assets and the financial statements, therefore the recognition and measurement of the investment portfolio is considered a key area of audit focus.
-At and subsequent to 31 March 2020, financial markets were significantly impacted by the COVID-19 pandemic and during this period they have experienced greater than usual volatility. - Disclosures regarding the Plan's investments are included in Note 5 to the financial statements.
+- The Plan's portfolio of investments represents almost 100% of its assets. - These financial assets are recognised at fair value through profit or loss in accordance with NZ IFRS 9: Financial Instruments.
+The Plan's accounting policy for financial assets is described in Note 2. - Volatility and other market drivers can have a significant impact on the value of these financial assets, therefore the recognition and measurement of the investment portfolio is considered a key area of audit focus. - Disclosures regarding the Plan's investments are included in Note 5 to the financial statements.